wittlock/ngx-image-zoom/README.md

 ## Project status

-Still in early development, documentation is lacking still.
+Still in early development, more features are planned and incoming.
+Should be in a working state right now but it's not tested in lots of different setups yet.

+Demonstration of available features available [here](https://wittlock.github.io/ngx-image-zoom/).

 ## About